fredimachado/NCafe/README.md

 Depending on the command, the handler will instantiate the domain model (entity/aggregate), for example in `PlaceOrderHandler`.
 Then the entity will be saved using `IRepository`.

-For other commands, the handler will first fetch the entity from the repository by Id, then tell it to do something (ex.: `CompletePreparation`) and then save it using the repository.
+For other commands, the handler will first fetch the entity by id from the repository, then tell it to do something (ex.: `CompletePreparation`) and then save it using the repository.

 When fetching an entity, the repository will actually get all events for the specific aggregate and apply them in order.
 This will re-build the current state of the entity based on the events.

-The Save method in the repository actually sends pending events to EventStore, for example, the `OrderPrepared` event after `CompletePreparation` is called (see the Barista.Domain project).
+The Save method in the repository sends pending events to EventStore, for example, the `OrderPrepared` event after `CompletePreparation` is called (see the Barista.Domain project).

+### Query

+This is the simplest part of the system.
+The handlers will use a read model repository to return one or more items from the query database (in-memory for now).
+The data from this database comes from a projection service, described below.

 ### Projections

-All Projection services subscribed to the affected EventStore event stream (ex.: `baristaOrder`), will receive the new event from EventStore and use it to update the query database (read model) if necessary.
+All Projection services subscribed to EventStore event streams (ex.: `baristaOrder`), will receive new events from EventStore and use it to update the query database (read model) if necessary.

-In NCafe, Projection services are implemented using .NET's BackgroundService running in the API projects, as the read models are being stored using an in-memory repository for the time being.
+In NCafe, Projection services are implemented using .NET's `BackgroundService` running in the API projects, as the read models are being stored using an in-memory repository for the time being.
 But when switch to a proper database, we can easily move the projection specific code to it's own microservice.
 In fact, I think we will have to move the code, otherwise we need a way to run only one projection service in case there's a need to scale out (create more instances of) the API microservice.
 In case you're